 User retention is the percentage of users who return to and use your app.
 It gives insight into your most engaged and valuable users.
 There are capabilities to allow in-app purchasing and raise engagement.

 Also, the use of retention metrics helps pinpoint what isn’t working after the app’s update.
 If a new version is released, you should first identify whether your retention has changed through this metric or not.

 Customer Lifetime Value is Used to Measure Mobile App Success

 Customer lifetime value is your primary revenue metric.
 It displays a representation of the app’s financial value and how much app users and customers are worth in their lifetime.

 This can be shown by a monthly average value or shown as the value per customer.
-Ultimately this gives an insight into financial worth over time, in terms of the user’s loyalty.
+Most importantly, this gives an insight into financial worth over time, in terms of the user’s loyalty.

 The lifetime value metric is the best indicator of overall app ROI and a contributor to the brand’s bigger picture.

 You can launch an app that was designed from research, best practices, and web user behavior, but the truth is, it could all just crash and burn.
 Therefore, to create a profitable app isn’t to launch and rely on downloads; it’s using informed data and iterating to improve your app.
 Measuring mobile app success is not a one-time process.
 Any time a new version of your app is launched, its analysis should be taken.
 Similarly, any necessary changes and optimization should be integrated.